WE'VE MOVED! FH&P HAS RELOCATED TO LANDMARK 4 (400 – 1628 DICKSON AVE).

-Wendy had a diverse business background before her career in law, having been a data consultant for provincial transportation department, an analyst in the oil and gas industry, and a trader at the Hong Kong Stock Exchange.
+Wendy had a diverse business background before her career in law, having been a data consultant for a provincial transportation department, an analyst in the oil and gas industry, and a trader certified with the Hong Kong Stock Exchange.

-In addition to being a full-time litigator, Wendy is currently an active director of a privately held corporation which owns and operates franchise businesses in Kelowna that generate over $4.2 million in annual revenue and employ more than 80 people.
+In addition to being a full-time litigator, Wendy is an entrepreneur and a small business owner in the franchise industry.
 Her past and current business experiences allow her to understand and be empathetic to the challenges her clients face in all types of business disputes.

 Wendy is an avid volunteer in the local legal community.
 In 2015, she was a supervising lawyer for the Advanced Legal Research (3950) course for the Faculty of Law at Thompson Rivers University.
-Wendy also works to facilitate access to justice as a regular contributor with Access Pro Bono and the Elizabeth Fry Society.
+In years past, Wendy facilitated access to justice as a volunteer counsel with Access Pro Bono at the local Elizabeth Fry Society offices.
 She is fluent in conversational Cantonese.

 February 28, 2024 A person can seek "Convention Refugee" status in Canada if they are afraid of persecution in their home country due to their race, religion, nationality, membership in a particular social group or political opinion.
 This case summary explores how FH&P Lawyers helped a client claim refugee protection as a convention refugee.

 February 23, 2024 Alternative Dispute Resolution with FH&P Lawyers LLP, 'Rooted in Community, Ready to Help.'
 Discover expert insights from Wendy Cheung on effective negotiation and arbitration strategies for conflict resolution.
 Embrace our commitment to providing client-centred, efficient legal solutions that cater to community needs.